CMC Maserati 300S, Rolling Chassis, 1956

 This model introduces to you to the chassis and the inner structure of the famous Maserati sports racing car 300S.
 With the body removed, you are able to see the light-weight design of its tubular space frame and the other structural parts that mark model-building at its finest.
 One of the highlights of the Maserati 300S was its victory in the 1,000 km endurance race of the Nürburgring in 1956.
 Competitors like Ferrari, Jaguar and Aston Martin simply didn’t stand a chance in the race.

-We bet you always want to know what a CMC model looks like underneath its body.
+We bet you always wanted to know what a CMC model looks like underneath its body.
 Using the Maserati 300S (Item number M-105) as an example, we are revealing the sophisticated inside of CMC models.
 Indeed, there is every reason for CMC to show rather than hide it.

 This piece of model-building art is complete with an authentic recreation of the framework on which the body rests.